 Consider an immediate annuity to turn a portion of your savings into a reliable income stream that will last for as long as you want, and won’t be subject to market ups and downs.

-Deferred income annuities are a close cousin to immediate annuities, however deferred income annuities don’t start making income payments right away.
-Instead, the insurance company promises to pay you a pre-determined amount of income beginning at a set time in the future (say, 10 or 20 years from now or when you turn age 80) that continues for a period of time or the rest of your life.
-Like immediate income annuities, these involve paying an insurance company a lump sum (or sometimes a series of payments over time).
-However, since income payments start further into the future, unlike immediate income annuities, there is an accumulation period where the insurance company invests your premium contributions and promises a higher income in the future as a result.
-Some companies also offer an option to earn dividends, which has the potential to increase the income you will get in the future even more.
+Deferred Income Annuities are a close cousin to immediate annuities, they are different in that deferred income annuities don’t start making income payments right away.
+Instead, the insurance company promises to pay you a pre-determined amount of income beginning at a set time in the future, this gap in time is called the deferral period.
+Once the deferral period has passed, the payments begin and will continue for a period of time or the rest of your life.
+Like immediate income annuities, these involve paying an insurance company a lump sum (or sometimes a series of payments over time.
+However, the benefit of the growth during the deferral period is that future income payments will be higher than what you would get by spending the same amount to buy an immediate income annuity when you retire.
+Some companies also offer an option to earn dividends, which has the potential to further increase the income you will get in the future.

-A deferred income annuity may make sense if you want to add certainty to your retirement planning.
-For instance, if you have recently had investment gains and want to use some of those gains to guarantee a certain level of annuity payments in the future, a deferred income annuity may make sense.
+A deferred income annuity may make sense if you want to add certainty to your retirement planning in the years leading up to retirement.
+For instance, if you have recently had investment gains and want to use some of those gains to guarantee a certain level of annuity payments in the future, likely at the start of your retirement, a deferred income annuity may make sense.

 All guarantees associated with annuities and income plans are backed solely by the claims-paying ability of the issuer.